 So, if you haven’t got lost amongst my analogies, you can see that getting traffic is a marathon not a sprint and you will do much better when you have people by your side supporting you as you progress.
 You also need to cuddle up to the search engines, share the love on social media and write in your authentic voice in your blog posts.
 See, this online biz is not techie at all, just relating to others as we all do every day ☺

-If you want more insight into building traffic then check out my guide Traffic Map: 52+ Ways to Drive Engaged Traffic to Your Website, Blog or Marketplace.
+If you want more insight into building traffic then check out my free guide.